winbench/bench/docs/content/ref/bench-ctl.md

     + Extracting the content of `Bench.zip`
     + Starting the app setup...
 * Downloading all required app resources
-* Installing the apps in the _Bench_ environment
+* Installing all active apps in the _Bench_ environment
 * Updating the _Bench_ environment file `env.cmd`
 * Updating the launcher shortcuts

-If the internet connection is not stable, or some of the app resources are not available, this script leaves you with a possible unusable environment.
+If the internet connection is not stable, or some of the app resources are not available, this task leaves you with a possible unusable environment.
 But you can allways run  the `setup` and `reinstall` tasks in an attempt to repair the missing apps.

-This script does not touch any user data in the _Bench_ home directory, and it does not touch the custom configuration (`config.md`, `apps.md`, ...) in the `config` folder either.
+This task does not touch any user data in the _Bench_ home directory, and it does not touch the custom configuration (`config.md`, `apps.md`, ...) in the `config` folder either.